pablopalafox/uav-autonomous-landing/README.md

 The following instructions correspond to the simulated environment.
 (Documentation for the real environment will be released soon.)

+Connect a PS3 joystick to your computer and verify that the port it has been assigned to matches that defined in [uav-autonomous-landing/takeoff/launch/ardrone_teleop.launch](uav-autonomous-landing/takeoff/launch/ardrone_teleop.launch), i.e., `value="/dev/input/js0"`.

-Launch the world with both the UGV and the UAV:
+Now launch the world with both the UGV and the UAV:

 ```bash
 $ roslaunch takeoff both.launch